-- 1. The possibility exists that substances and factors not described in this directional insert may interfere with the test, causing false results (e.g. technical or procedural error). - 2.
+- 1. It is possible that substances and factors not described in this directional insert may interfere with the test, causing false results (e.g., technical or procedural error). - 2.
 This test has been developed for testing urine samples only.
 The performance of this test using other specimens has not been substantiated. - 3.
-Adulterated urine samples may produce erroneous results. - 4.
+Adulterated urine samples may produce erroneous results.
 Strong oxidizing agents such as bleach (hypochlorite) can oxidize drug analytes.
-If a sample is suspected of being adulterated, obtain a new sample. - 5.
-All positive samples must be confirmed by another method.
-Gas chromatography/mass spectrometry (GC/MS) is the method of choice to confirm the presence and concentration of a drug in urine. - 6.
-This test is a qualitative, competitive screening assay.
-It is not designed to determine the quantitative concentration of drugs or the level of intoxication. - 7.
-Because the QuickScreen is a competitive assay, no prozone effect is present. - 8.
-Occasionally, samples containing target drug concentrations below the cut-off sensitivity for the test may produce a positive result. - 9.
+If a sample is suspected of being adulterated, a new sample must be obtained. - 4.
+All preliminary positive samples must be confirmed by another method.
+Gas chromatography / mass spectrometry (GC/MS) is the method of choice to confirm the presence and concentration of a drug in urine. - 5.
+This test is a qualitative screening assay.
+It is not designed to determine the quantitative concentration of Methadone or the level of intoxication. - 6.
+Because the QuickScreen test is a competitive assay, no prozone effect is present. - 7.
+Occasionally, samples containing Methadone levels below the cutoff sensitivity for the test may produce a positive result. - 8.
 Point-of-care testing data is not currently available.